Ana Pozzi Harris

 Administrator.
 General administrator of the Permanent Art Collection, University of North Georgia.
 2008-2011.

-Service in University Student Events/Activities
+Service in Academic Activities and Student Events

 Faculty Announcer.
 Latinx Graduation Celebration.
 Gainesville Campus, University of North Georgia.
 December 1, 2023.
+Program.

 Faculty Representative.
 Department of Visual Arts.
 2023 Student Honors and Awards Ceremony, UNG Dahlonega campus.
 April 4, 2023.

 Moderator.
 Panel E - Art through History and History into Art.
 28th Annual Research Conference, CURCA.
 March 24th, 2023.
+Program.

 Abstract Reviewer.
 28th Annual Research Conference, CURCA, March 2023.